tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ## Conclusion
 Over the course of this lesson, we have been inching slowly towards something that looks like a basic reusable function, that you can grab and recompute with a custom input.
 We will make this even clearer in next lesson.

-Great work getting to the end.
+Good job getting through this lesson.
 This was a big lesson that covered the essential basics of cores and doors.
 Next lesson we will see how we can use these basics to develop any useful structure you might need, including reusable functions (called gates), recursive functions (called traps), and more.